hpi-swa-teaching/Gana/GANA-UI.package/GanaBranchGraph.class/README.md

 A GanaBranchGraph is an algorithm, that computes  a Morph Visualisation of an ordered commitList.
 The graph is planar and ordered onto a grid of rows and columns.
-Per column there is only going to exist one node.
+Perrow there is only one node.

 Instance Variables
 	childrenDict:		stores edges to children of given commit